 \section{Introduction}

 Let $W$ be a discrete group, let $\bbR W$ denote its group algebra over $\bbR$, and let $L^2 W$ denote the Hilbert space completion of $\bbR W$ with respect to the standard inner product.
 Let $\cN W$ be the von Neumann algebra obtained by taking the bounded operators on $L^2 W$ that commute with the right $\bbR W$-action.
-We regarded $\cN W$ as an algebra of (left) operators on $L^2W$.
+We regard $\cN W$ as an algebra of (left) operators on $L^2W$.
 Then any closed $\bbR W$-invariant subspace $V\subseteq (L^2 W)^n$ has a well-defined von Neumann dimension, which we denote by $\dim_{W}V$.
-Examples of such subspaces arise naturally in $L^2$-homology calculations as kernels and image closures of equivariant boundary maps and laplacians, all of which can be represented as right-multiplication by a matrix with entries in $\bbR W$.
-The Atiyah Conjecture asserts that any invariant subspace of the form $\ker R_M$ where $R_M:(L^2W)^n\rightarrow(L^2W)^m$ is right multiplication by a matrix $M$ with entries in $\bbR W$ will have rational von Neumann dimension.
+Examples of such subspaces arise naturally in $L^2$-homology calculations as kernels and image closures of equivariant boundary maps and laplacians, all of which can be represented as right-multiplication by matrices with entries in $\bbQ W$, the rational group ring.
+The Atiyah Conjecture asserts that any invariant subspace of the form $\ker R_M$ where $R_M:(L^2W)^n\rightarrow(L^2W)^m$ is right multiplication by a matrix $M$ with entries in $\bbQ W$ will have rational von Neumann dimension.
 In full generality this conjecture is false; a counterexample was first given by Austin \cite{A}, see also \cite{Gr, PSZ}.
 In all of these counterexamples the group has finite subgroups of arbitrarily large order.
 For groups with bounded torsion, a stronger form of the conjecture, which specifies denominators of these rational dimensions, is still open.
 Namely, if $\Lambda$ denotes the additive subgroup of $\bbR$ generated by $\{1/|H|\}$ where $H$ ranges over finite subgroups of $W$, then the Strong Atiyah Conjecture asserts that $\dim_W\ker R_M\in\Lambda$.

 In the case where $W$ is a right-angled Coxeter group $W$, the Strong Atiyah Conjecture was recently settled by Linnell, Okun and Schick \cite{LOS}.
-Here we consider a version of Atiyah's question for right-angled Hecke algebras.
-More precisely, let $W$ be a right-angled Coxeter group with standard generating set $S$, and let $\bbR_{\bq} W$ denote the Hecke algebra corresponding to $W$ with real deformation multiparameter $\bq=(q_s)_{s\in S}$.
+It remains open for arbitrary Coxeter groups.
+Here we consider a version of Atiyah's conjecture that makes sense for Hecke algebras.
+We let $W$ be a Coxeter group with standard generating set $S$, and let $\bbR_{\bq} W$ denote the Hecke algebra corresponding to $W$ with real deformation multiparameter $\bq=(q_s)_{s\in S}$ (as usual, we require $q_s=q_t$ whenever $s$ and $t$ are conjugate in $W$).
 This algebra has a canonical $\bbR$-basis $\{T_w\;|\; w\in W\}$, and multiplication determined by